Home > Health & Wellness > Health Library > Sexuality and Reproductive Issues (PDQ®): Supportive care - Health Professional Information [NCI]

 General Factors Affecting Sexual Functioning Evaluated in Assessment

 Once a possible sexual problem has been identified, the most important assessment tool for the oncology health provider is a clinical interview with an individual man or woman, or with a couple.
-The following brief list of factors known to impact current sexual functioning should be included in an assessment; the patient's specific sexual concerns or needs at the time dictate the approach and content of the discussion.
+The following section describes factors known to impact current sexual functioning .

 Current sexual status